 Behind the doors of ordinary Kiwi garages, some astonishing things are happening.
 Take, for example, a garage somewhere in the suburbs of Upper Hutt, where a robot is currently assembling circuit boards for the Econode designed remote trap sensor devices.
-Hard to believe – then check out the video of the high-precision robot at work.

 Meanwhile, back at Econode ‘home base’ on Great Barrier Island, Matt Way is working in his own, solar-powered shed, designing the electronics and writing the software that will enable the “nodes” to electronically monitor each individual trap in a network using LoRa radio technology.

 “The exciting thing about the LoRa standard is that it’s being deployed internationally as well as New Zealand,” Matt says.

 Currently there are two providers of LoRa in New Zealand: KotahiNet & Spark NZ.

 “The biggest challenge is the environment – keeping everything watertight,” says Matt.
 “The radio technology works well.
 Our new design has both the sensor and antenna internally mounted so we are very confident the nodes will stay dry in the harsh New Zealand bush.”

 Like many examples of ‘kiwi ingenuity’, the innovative Econode project began when Matt and business partner Scott Sambell thought ‘there’s got to be a better way’ – in this case a better, more efficient way to check traps than tramping around looking at every single one.
 The SmartTrap device they came up with can be attached to most of the traps currently available, by attaching a magnet without any further modification needed.
 When a trap is sprung, a signal is sent to a base station (LoRa gateway) using the radio network, then uploaded to the internet.